af1988/Week5-CreationalDesignPatternsActivity/Instructions.md

-# Week 3 TDD Class Activity: Implementing a basic Calculator
+# Week 5 Class Activity: Creational Design Patterns

-In this activity, you will implement the calculator you designed in previous classes using Test Driven Development.
-This activity is only designed to introduce you to TDD and demonstrate some key ideas behind it; we will cover testing in more detail (functional/black-box testing, structural/white-box testing, testing strategies) in subsequent lectures.
-Students are expected to work in pairs on this activity.
-Submission instructions can be found at the bottom of the document.

-## Notes:
-1. It takes months of practice to use TDD effectively in real world projects.
-2. This activity is just a demonstration of TDD.
-You actual implementation might contain more complex data structures or patterns like stacks or state machines.
-The internals of the implementations as well as operators can vary significantly as long as the interface is respected.
-3. Use of `eval` and similar dynamic features is not allowed.
+In this activity, we will start with a version of the calculator that we developed during the previous class activity on Test Driven Development.
+Your task is to modify the code to introduce Creational Design Patterns.

 ## Key Ideas

-In this activity, we will follow 3 simple steps to implement Test Driven Development:
+In this activity, we will follow these steps:
-1. Write a test for some intended behavior.
-   - Always start with simple things and then move on to complex cases once the simple cases have been exhausted.
+1. Refactor the code to introduce a design pattern.
-2. Write the minimal amount of code to make the tests pass.
+2. Update the tests accordingly and run them to make sure that they pass.
-   - Drive tests and implementation in opposite directions: As the tests get more complex (specific), the solution should become more general.
 3. Refactor code to remove duplication/inefficiencies.

 ## Starter Code Overview

-To enforce some consistency across implementations (and allow us to build on the same code in the next few activities), we have provided a scaffold.
+To enforce some consistency across implementations (and allow us to build on the same code in the next few activities), we will start with a simple solution that we developed during the previous class activity on Test-Driven Development.

-The bulk of the implementation in this activity will be in 2 files, namely `src/models/calculator.model.ts` and `src/models/calculator.model.spec.ts`.
+The bulk of the implementation in this activity is in 2 files, namely `src/models/calculator.model.ts` and `src/models/calculator.model.spec.ts`.
 We have enforced high level constraints on the implementation through the `ICalculatorModel` interface at `src/interfaces/calculator-model.interface.ts`.
 The interface requires the existence of 4 methods on the CalculatorModel as shown below: